What Is General Litigation?

 If you have a dispute with someone, you might try to work it out between the two of you.
 Maybe you’ll call to negotiate a settlement or attend mediation at the courthouse.
 But when you can’t solve a disagreement yourself, you’ll need to ask a judge to decide a case.
 And that means you are prepared for litigation.

-General Litigation Overview – What You Need To Know
+General Litigation – What You Need To Know

-- Litigation is the process of resolving a legal dispute between parties through a lawsuit.
+- Litigation is the process for resolving a legal dispute between parties through a lawsuit.

 - A lawyer who practices general litigation can likely help you with most types of civil cases.